'Inocente' Oscar Win Proves Power Of Kickstarter

 In the three years since Kickstarter was founded, movies funded by users on the site have won one Academy Award and received six nominations.

-Inocente became the first "crowd funded" film on Kickstarter to win an Academy Award, winning for Best Documentary in a field that included two other films that generated funds through the website: Kings Point and Buzkashi Boys.
+Inocente became the first "crowd funded" film on Kickstarter to win an Academy Award, winning for best documentary short subject.
+Two other films that generated funds through the website were nominated in both short documentary and full length: Kings Point and Buzkashi Boys.

 294 backers put in over $50,000 into Inocente via the website, with four backers offering $2,500 a piece.
 Kickstarter allows those seeking funds to reward backers at certain levels, and those who gave $2,500 were given one of ten prints of an Inocente painting.
 The funding raised was used to help promote the film at festivals and online.